 Wordsworth and Hannon conclude their tellings of the story with the same words: “No motion has she now, no force; / She neither hears nor sees; / Roll’d round in earth’s diurnal course, / With rocks, and stones, and trees.”
 The horns that join in are as triumphant as they are mournful.
 There is no fantasy resurrection for Lucy, whom we will never know; we have only the narrator’s memories of beauty lost, his unyielding peace in the face of devastation.
 Lucy is in the earth, free from mortal suffering, and her love is free from the fear that life could become worse.
 The nature connection is clearly important to Hannon – his previous album was a deeply environmentalist work, but here in the story of Lucy its concerns are reiterated more subtly and movingly than anywhere in Fanfare, right down to the running stream and silly goat sounds that fade in during the song’s quiet middle section.
 Wordsworth doesn’t write about oil spills or fossil fuels, but he does write with a genuine love for the natural world, and a skill for capturing it in verse which Hannon can’t often match.
 It’s just art, but sometimes an image or a turn of phrase, in the right place and the right time, can make all the difference.
 This is the basis of magic.

-However, I’ve also got my own fanciful theory on Lucy’s identity, and it depends very much on the song’s placement in this particular album.
-If, for a moment, you’ll cast your mind back to the characters in A Room with a View… do you think this Lucy could be Lucy Honeychurch?
+But there is another, much more idiosyncratic possibility regarding Lucy’s identity – one suggested by the song’s context in this particular album.
+Casting our minds for a moment back to the characters in A Room with a View: could the Lucy in this song be Lucy Honeychurch?
 I don’t wish to speculate on Wordsworth’s time-travelling abilities, but it’s entirely possible that Hannon thought of these poems because they shared their name with Forster’s heroine.
 At the end of the novel, Lucy breaks off her engagement with Cecil.
 He’s treated her as just another trinket to be possessed, a fancy to which his good breeding entitles him – it’s only in their final conversation, with Lucy defiant and uninhibited, that he begins to appreciate the value of what he has just allowed to slip through his fingers.

 The romantic leads of A Room with a View are glamorous, aspirational figures in their own ways.
 It’s Cecil who makes smug references to Dante’s Divine Comedy; Cecil who proudly declares that he has “won a great victory for the Comic Muse” when telling Lucy that he has secured the Emersons lodgings in a nearby villa, not knowing that he has brought the man who will steal his fiancée to his own door.
 An obstructive plot device who first appears halfway through the story, he was doomed from the moment he was introduced, the logic of conventional narrative offering him no protection, guaranteeing no happy ending.
 Perhaps Hannon’s “Lucy”, with all its fanciful Romantic flourishes, is a song from the perspective of Cecil Vyse – a chance for a pathetic, forgotten villain, the sort of character who is always broken by the machinations of conventional fiction, to be liberated through art; to say his piece.
 Lucy is gone, claimed by death or better suitors – fates his solipsism renders indistinguishable – and now he must bandage his unrequited love with the nacre of poetry.
 Hannon might identify with the book’s heroes, or say that he does, but I suspect that deep down, he knows there’s a character in that book he’s a lot closer to.
 Cecil, the repressed aesthete.
 Cecil, who understands beautiful things, but doesn’t know how to use them.
 Cecil, who wraps himself up in art and books and music, and just wants to find someone who’s the same.
 Perhaps, in the end, we all are Cecil.